 Surgery is done only if the mitral valve is very abnormal and blood is flowing back into the atrium.
 The main goal of surgery is to improve symptoms and reduce the risk of heart failure.

 Depending on the severity of the mitral valve defect, mitral valve repair or mitral valve replacement may be needed.
-At Cooper, expert heart surgeons perform mitral valve repair and replacement using minimally invasive techniques.
+At Cardiac Partners, expert heart surgeons perform mitral valve repair and replacement using minimally invasive techniques.

 - Mitral valve repair is surgery to repair the valve that controls blood flow through the left side of the heart.
 This procedure leaves a person with their own functioning tissue, and doesn't require blood-thinning medication over the long term.